 - How can and will your profession better address issues of social justice advocacy in the future?

-- Table Discussion Leaders from GESC faculty, staff, and students will also be assigned per table to help facilitate the discussion in the suggested format:
+- Discussion Leaders from GESC faculty, staff, and students will also be assigned to help facilitate the discussion in the suggested format:

-- Round 1—After students settle with food, students introduce themselves: Where they are from, what brought them to L&C, one thing they like to do on the weekends, pets they love, genres of movies they like, etc.
+- Round 1— Students introduce themselves: Where they are from, what brought them to L&C, one thing they like to do on the weekends, pets they love, genres of movies they like, etc.

 - Round 2—Each student is asked to make a couple of comments regarding what they learned about other professions, or their own, by listening to the panel.
 Students are invited to ask questions of those in other professions at the table: e.g. What motivated you to enter your field?
 What do you hope to achieve in your field? etc.